 Transformation is a multi-year programme of interlinked projects designed to review, develop and improve the Service's policies, processes and systems, often using technology more effectively to maximise efficiency.
-Due to labour market issues, there have been delays with recruitment to the digital arm of the programme, together with some changes within the team.
+Due to labour market issues, there were difficulties in recruiting to the digital arm of the programme, together with some vacancies within the team.
 The programme end date has therefore been extended until March 2025 to ensure its objectives are met without incurring further cost.
-Despite these delays, significant progress has been made with key IT projects as well as several policies and processes which have already started to realise efficiencies and benefits for the Service through improved use of technology to reduce time spent on administrative tasks, manual processing and intervention.
+No further extensions are planned.
+Despite these delays, significant progress has been made with key IT projects which have realised efficiencies and benefits for the Service through improved use of technology to reduce time spent on administrative tasks, manual processing and intervention.

-For instance, the Service has for many years remained on an old version of Firewatch (this is a core integrated system covering Human Resources, staff availability and people development which supports the maintenance of skills and training).
-It has therefore not been possible to introduce many new features which would enable multiple processes to be streamlined, moving on-call colleagues off Rappel (a legacy on-call resourcing system) and a host of other benefits.
-The first phase of the Firewatch upgrade went live in February 2023; this will enable further process and digital improvements in the programme to be delivered.
+The Service had for many years remained on an old version of Firewatch (this is a core integrated system covering Human Resources, staff availability and people development which supports the maintenance of skills and training).
+It was therefore not possible to introduce many new features which would enable multiple processes to be streamlined, moving on-call colleagues off Rappel (a legacy on-call resourcing system) and a host of other benefits.
+The first phase of the Firewatch upgrade went live in February 2023; this enabled further process and digital improvements in the programme to be delivered.
 Phase two, the move to a Cloud based solution was implemented in September 2023.
-Other IT improvements in the year included the introduction of several digital forms (with more in the pipeline), implementation of claiming expenses through Employee Self Service (ESS), preparation for digitising the fireground (increasing the use of technology at fire and/or rescue incidents) and a replacement app for the Property Services helpdesk.
-An example of a non-IT project would be the Dignity and Respect Policy which was launched in December 2022, with a toolkit to support managers and those experiencing / witnessing inappropriate behaviour launched in March 2023.
-This is a significant policy overhaul and one which will support positive culture change in the Service.
+Phase 3, the upgrade to version 7.8 was implemented in June 2024.
+The final phase of the Firewatch upgrade is currently underway.